Guerra24/Firefox-UWP-Style/README.md

 Now restart Firefox and the theme will be enabled, if you want to disable parts of it open `userChrome.css` and remove or comment the `@import` line of the module that you want to disable.

+## Updates

+I will provide updates for the Firefox releases that have support, this mean if a Firefox release goes out of support I will stop providing updates for that release.
+By example: when F59 launches, F58 stops receiving updates and so the theme.

 ## Screenshots

 ![img](https://puu.sh/zjMCd/0280547365.png)